samaea/expensesbotworkshop/README.md

  ![Search for bot](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/2_search%20for%20bot.png)

  The bot wizard window will pop up and to continue, press <b>“Create”</b>
  ![Create bot img1](https://raw.githubusercontent.com/samaea/expensesbotworkshop/master/images/5_1_Create%20Bot%20Wizard.png)

  In the next step, the wizard will give you fields you need to fill out with some information:
  *	<b>Bot name</b>: Enter a unique bot name.
 For example “ContosoExpenses + ‘your alias’”
-     * Note: The name must be globally unique, therefore adding your alias.
+     * Note: The name must be globally unique, therefore add your alias.
  *	<b>Resource Group</b>: Use <b>existing resource group</b> and select the resource group that will be proposed in the drop-down bar
  *	<b>Location</b>: select <b>Central US</b>
  *	<b>Pricing Tier</b>: <b>S1</b>